Euro-Arab Youth Forums

 6th edition of the Euro-Arab Youth Forum

-The sixth edition of the Euro-Arab Youth Forum will be hosted by the Ministry of Youth and Sports in the Kingdom of Morocco in April 2017.
-The 6 Arab-European Youth Forum will mobilise young people and youth organisations from Arab and European regions to engage in dialogue and cooperation against violent extremism and hate speech.
+The sixth edition of the Euro-Arab Youth Forum was be hosted by the Ministry of Youth and Sports in the Kingdom of Morocco in April 2017.
+The 6 Arab-European Youth Forum mobilised young people and youth organisations from Arab and European regions to engage in dialogue and cooperation against violent extremism and hate speech.

-The 6th forum will reflect the current concerns shared by young people in both regions, notably:
+The 6th forum reflected the current concerns shared by young people in both regions, notably:

 - The consequences of violent extremism, terrorism and populism